mk36fyvy/multivitamin/README.md

 ## Further reading

 More information on how to use the module can be found [here](multivitaminReadme.pdf).
+(Unfortunately, the Readme is outdated at the moment.)